dev-luqman/great-farm-application/README.md

-# Music App Deployment on AWS ECS
+# Farming App Deployment on AWS ECS

-This project demonstrates the deployment of a music streaming application using AWS ECS (Elastic Container Service).
-The application comprises three microservices: music, user, and playlist.
+This project demonstrates the deployment of a farming application using AWS ECS (Elastic Container Service).
+The application comprises three microservices: farmers, products, and locations.
 Each microservice is deployed as a containerized application on AWS ECS for scalability, reliability, and ease of management.

 ## Architecture